nice-game-hints/zniw-adventure/ScatteredWoods/Rivercrossing/otherside.md

 Give them both to him by going into your inventory, selecting 'use', and then clicking on Sam.

 ## Now what?
 After giving him both logs, you've worked together to create a makeshift bridge to the other side of the river!

-Hooray!
+# Hooray!
+Quickly get across the makeshift bridge!